Francis March: Death

-Francis A. March died on September 9, 1911 at the age of 86 in his home on Lafayette College's campus.
+Francis A. March died on September 9, 1911, at the age of 85 in his home on Lafayette College's campus.
 He is buried in Easton Cemetery in Northampton County, Pennsylvania.
-On December 30, 1913, in Cambridge, Massachusetts, his colleague, Professor James Bright, delivered a commemoration in his honor at the Joint Session of the American Philological Association and the Modern Language Association.
+On December 30, 1913, in Cambridge, Massachusetts, March's colleague, Professor James Bright, delivered a commemoration in his honor at the Joint Session of the American Philological Association and the Modern Language Association.

 Legacy

-March left an impactful and lasting legacy on the Lafayette College and Easton-area communities, as well as on the broader academic community.

 March worked at Lafayette College for more than fifty years, passing up opportunities at other institutions in order to continue to study, teach, and publish at the small liberal arts school.

-While praised for his hard work, March was also remembered for being the first academic in the country to study and teach English texts in the same manner professors taught Greek and Latin classics.
+While praised for his hard work, March is also remembered for being the first academic in the country to study and teach English texts in the same manner professors taught Greek and Latin classics.
 His examination of the English language led Lafayette College to set up the first chair at any college in the United States for the study of English texts from a modern viewpoint.
-To this day, Lafayette College has a chaired professorship in March's honor.
+Lafayette College maintains a chaired professorship in March's honor.
 Lafayette College also has a Francis A. March Fellowship that is awarded to a senior who has excelled in the English department and has been accepted into a graduate school approved by the college's English department.
 Beyond his professional impact, colleague James A. Bright, also commented on how March personally shaped the Lafayette College community.
 Bright spoke highly of the way in which March built relationships with faculty and served as a mentor to students.